Nervosys/Botnix/README.md

 ## Contributing

-`Botnix` implements a Linux distribution for AI and robotics based on `NixOS`, `Nixpkgs`, and `Nix`.
-In essence, `Botnix` and `Botpkgs` represent a paired down, domain-specific, security hardened, real-time variant of `NixOS` and `Nixpkgs` with first class support for artificial intelligence (AI) and popular robotics workflows.
+`Botnix` implements a Linux distribution for AI and robotics based on `Botnix`, `Nixpkgs`, and `Nix`.
+In essence, `Botnix` and `Botpkgs` represent a paired down, domain-specific, security hardened, real-time variant of `Botnix` and `Nixpkgs` with first class support for artificial intelligence (AI) and popular robotics workflows.

 Community contributions are *strongly encouraged* via GitHub Issues and Pull Requests.
 For more information about contributing to the project, please visit the [contributing page](https://github.com/nervosys/botnix/blob/master/CONTRIBUTING.md).